 We are a leading global provider of in-store audio, visual and scent media and marketing solutions in North America and Europe to more than 500,000 commercial locations across a broad range of industries including retail, food retail, financial services and hospitality.
-We benefit from economies of scope and scale, generating revenue from multiple product and service offerings across 41 countries.
-Our acquisitive growth history has allowed us to substantially broaden our geographic footprint and significantly strengthen our product and service offerings.
-Our strategy of combining audio, visual and scent media has helped our clients enhance their branding, drive impulse purchases of their products and improve the shopping experience for their customers.
+We benefit from economies of scope and scale, generating revenue from multiple product and service offerings across more than 40 countries.
+Our strategy of combining audio, visual and other forms media has helped our clients enhance their branding, drive impulse purchases of their products and improve the shopping experience for their customers.
 The breadth and depth of our customizable offerings and the quality of our customer service has helped make us the preferred media and marketing solutions provider to more than 850 North American and international brands.
-Mood Media's strategy is to combine its media services into a single comprehensive experience solution, to increase penetration of newly developed services, such as visuals, Wi-Fi and mobile, by selling into its large existing client base, and to leverage its leading market positions and solutions portfolio to enhance financial returns.
+Mood Media's strategy is to combine our media services into a single comprehensive experience solution comprising audio, visual scent and interactive solutions, to increase penetration of newly developed services, such as visuals, Wi-Fi and mobile, by selling into our large existing client base, and to leverage our leading market positions and solutions portfolio to enhance financial returns.